Defensive Security Professional Titles

 |

-| Degree / Experience | Bachelor's degree in IT, Computer Science, Cybersecurity, or related field, OR 1-2 years of IT administration experience, OR completion of relevant technical certification program. | Bachelor's degree in IT, Cybersecurity, or related field, OR 2-4 years of security or IT administration experience.
-Demonstrated proficiency with security tool administration. | Bachelor's degree in IT, Cybersecurity, or related field, OR 4-6 years of security administration experience.
-Demonstrated expertise with complex security infrastructure.
-May have Master's degree with less experience. | Bachelor's or Master's degree in relevant field, OR 6-10 years of security administration experience.
-Demonstrated team leadership and strategic impact.
-Industry recognition through certifications or contributions. |
+| Degree / Experience | Bachelor's degree in Computer Science, Cybersecurity, IT, or related field, OR 1-2 years of IT support or helpdesk experience, OR completion of SOC analyst training program with demonstrated practical skills. | Bachelor's degree in Computer Science, Cybersecurity, or related field, OR 2-3 years of SOC or security monitoring experience.
+Demonstrated investigation skills and tool proficiency. | Bachelor's degree in Computer Science, Cybersecurity, or related field, OR 4-6 years of SOC or incident response experience.
+Demonstrated leadership in major incident investigations.
+May have Master's degree with less experience. | Bachelor's or Master's degree in relevant field, OR 6-10 years of SOC or incident response experience.
+Demonstrated leadership in major incident investigations. | Bachelor's or Master's degree in relevant field, OR 8-12 years of SOC, detection engineering, or security operations experience.
+Demonstrated cross-team technical influence and force-multiplying impact. | Bachelor's or Master's degree in relevant field, OR 10-15 years of SOC, detection engineering, or security operations experience.
+Demonstrated organization-wide technical authority and impact. | Advanced degree often present but industry recognition is the primary qualification.
+12-15+ years of elite SOC, detection engineering, or threat hunting experience with demonstrated industry impact. |

 | Certifications |